We analyzed 100m posts so you don’t have to

 The word cloud analysis quickly identifies the most frequently discussed sub-topics.
 Following links to the actual questions provides insight into customer vocabulary and immediate access to the answers already given within the forum.

-If you want to double-check that people are interested in these questions, you can insert them into Google Keyword Planner or a similar tool
+If you want to double-check that people are interested in these questions, you can insert them into BuzzSumo's Keyword Tool to measure search volume.

 Make sure that your evergreen content addresses the topics that people ask about.